-The BIRD brings unconnected rural communities within reach of education, healthcare, financial services, and new opportunities to do businesses, and suppressing pandemics.
-The BIRD also helps advanced countries learn from distant cultures, which have preserved values, traditions, and knowledge now forgotten by many modern societies.
-The BIRD contributes to achieving many of the SDGs.
+BIRD enables now unconnected rural communities to access education, healthcare, financial services, and new opportunities for strengthening businesses, and suppressing pandemics.
+BIRD also helps advanced countries learn from distant cultures, which have preserved the values, traditions, and knowledge now forgotten by many modern societies.
+BIRD contributes to achieving many of the SDGs.

-The solution BIRD was installed in a mountain village of West Nepal, where an L.110-compatible lightweight robust optical cable was installed in an unexplored jungle in a mountain village of west Nepal in 2019 with the help of the local community in a DIY manner as seen in the photo below.
+BIRD was installed to support a mountain village in West Nepal.
+An L.110-compatible lightweight robust optical cable was installed across an unexplored jungle to reach mountain village in 2019 with the help of the local community in a DIY manner as seen in the photo below.

 Using online businesses to affordably, sustainably close the digital divide

-Even in the remotest areas beyond difficult terrain and environment, the BIRD makes on-line business practicable such as Remote-Tourism, Remote-Agriculture, Remote-Forestry, Remote-Grazing, and Remote-Mining, where Video Cameras, Drones, Vehicles, Excavators, etc. are used online, realizing healthy/safe labor, low-carbon, nature conservation, pandemic suppression, and speed/cost savings.
+Even in the remotest areas with the barrier of difficult terrain and environment, BIRD makes on-line business practicable such as Remote-Tourism, Remote-Agriculture, Remote-Forestry, Remote-Grazing, and Remote-Mining, where Video Cameras, Drones, Vehicles, Excavators, etc. are controlled online, to realize healthy/safe labor, low-carbon emission, nature conservation, pandemic suppression, and speed/cost savings.

 Profitable remote online businesses are encouraged to support connecting the unconnected communities on the cable route and, to provide broadband e-services thus bridging the digital divide and achieving many of the SDGs in a cost-effective and DIY manner.